Privacy policy

 • Order data

-Personal data is stored for this purpose for as long as required by the agreement with GLEIF (normally 10 years).
+Personal data is retained for this purpose for as long as required by the agreement with GLEIF (normally 10 years).

 Compliance with securities market rules